mk-5/gdx-fireapp/README.md

 });
 ```

-If yours database requires authorization do not forget about it, more info [here](https://firebase.google.com/docs/database/security/quickstart).

-When you want to retreive POJO from database your callback success method should be provided by **@MapConversion** annotation, you can read more about it [here](https://github.com/mk-5/gdx-fireapp/wiki/Database-POJO-Conversion).
+When you want to fetch POJO from database you should use **@MapConversion** annotation to tell the api what type do you expect instead of Map, you can read more about it [here](https://github.com/mk-5/gdx-fireapp/wiki/Database-POJO-Conversion).